Jnaid76/make_ai_robot/README.md

 **Task Description**:

 The robot will receive a natural language command (e.g. "Go to the red cone").
 Your system must navigate the robot to the specified colored cone.
 The navigation stops when robot `bark` to alert the position of the cone.
+It is not determined which color of cone will be used for the command.
+The robot should be able to detect any color of cone.

 <img src="images/mission_3.png" alt="Mission 3" width="600"/>